 - solutions that reduce the environmental impact of the material introduced into the production unit for construction;

-- solutions that reduce air emissions;
+- solutions that reduce marine and air pollution;

 - solutions that give rise to a reduction in energy consumption.

 Depending on the product’s management over its operational life, the design decisions consider the aspects related to energy consumption and interaction with the surrounding environment, also take similar products and those considered “best in class” in the market as a reference.